 Get a taste of what to expect by checking out the daily stage descriptions below.

-We can assure you that sani2c will always have plenty of its signature fast, smooth flowing single tracks where the rider dictates their level of technicality by adjusting their speed.
+We can assure you that KAP sani2c will always have plenty of its signature fast, smooth, flowing singletrack where each rider dictates their level of technicality by adjusting their speed.
 Farmer Glen has been committed to improving the route since first scouting rides way back in 1992.

 Please note that due to farming operations, the weather and various other factors, distances may vary slightly.
 As we get closer to the event chances of changes become less likely.